Dispersed Camping: What It Is and Where Can You Do It?

 Last Update:

 In this complete guide, we take an in-depth look at what this type of camping is and where you can do it.
-You’ll also learn how to find camping spots, how to camp in national parks and on national forest land, and how to mitigate DCing risks.
-After that, we’ll also cover what to bring and how to adhere to Leave No Trace guidelines.
+You’ll also learn how to find camping spots, how to camp in national parks and on national forest land, and how to adhere to Leave No Trace guidelines at designated sites.

 Tent pitched underneath the starry night sky